 If you want to leave the demonstration mode again, simply press the button again or click on the Monitoring button to switch back to monitoring mode globally.
 The context menu can also be used to stop the demonstration mode on individual computers.

 Another way to draw students’ attention is to use the screen lock feature.
 As during a full-screen demonstration, all input devices on the students’ computers are locked.
-The computers can then no longer be used.
-In addition, a blocking image is displayed to prevent distractions caused by open applications.
+The computers can then no longer be used by the students.
+In addition, a lock symbol is displayed to prevent distractions caused by open applications.

 Press the Lock button to lock all displayed computers: